I found myself with a few spare minutes this morning so I thought I would quickly post some initial thoughts on the Entourage eDGe.

 Short Explanation:

 People in the know are noticing a huge shift in the educational landscape generated by the read/write web.
 They sense that this shift is "laying waste" to how education was done and is generating a new way (world) of researching, learning...interacting with knowledge.
 Librarians are a group of heroes that are charged with proactively responding to this shift, protecting the key elements from the old world, and developing new skills to aid the students/staff of the present and future.
+Slightly Longer (but less dramatic) Explanation: The Threat: Obsolescence and Ineffectiveness (not nuclear in any shape or form)

+"While the influences of Web 2.0 may vary in regions around the world, there can be little doubt that the challenges raised by new technologies must be addressed by the entire school library community.
 Without facing the new realities of how people use information and communication or digital learning technologies, we risk a real danger of becoming isolated as print-only learning environments.
 We need to draw on our traditional leadership in building collaborative teaching and learning activities in order to engage students in new learning environments which harness their innate interests in new technologies and connect their in-school and out-of-school literacy practices."(SLW 2008)

+What should libraries do to become relevant in the digital age?
 They can't survive as community-funded repositories for books that individuals don't want to own (or for reference books we can't afford to own.)
 More librarians are telling me (unhappily) that the number one thing they deliver to their patrons is free DVD rentals.
 That's not a long-term strategy, nor is it particularly an uplifting use of our tax dollars.(Seth Godin)

 Listening to podcasts and reading blogs/manifestos gave me the impression that librarians are excited about their profession but the source of their excitement is also generating fear or concern: